Chibuikekenneth/VehicleTracker.API/README.md

 I'm also using Robo 3T as my Database GUI.
 ![Alt text](https://github.com/Chibuikekenneth/VehicleTracker.API/blob/main/Images/trackerDB.PNG?raw=true "Title")

-**Note:** If you're using docker, be sure to map the Port with same as the one in the connection string
+**Note:** If you're using docker, be sure to map the Port with same as the one in the connection string of the appSettings.json

 ## Running the Project